Phate6660/rsfetch/README.md

 Music:

-- `nomusic`, this will cause rsfetch to not pull in the `mpd` crate, and will cause the music function to output `N/A`.
+- `nomusic`, this will cause nixinfo to not pull in the `mpd` crate, and will cause the music function to output `N/A`.
-- `music`, this will cause rsfetch to pull in the `mpd` crate, and display the music info as:
+- `music`, this will cause nixinfo to pull in the `mpd` crate, and display the music info as:

 `artist - album (date) - title`

 Output:

 - `plain_output`, see example above for how it looks.
-- `pretty_output`, this will pull in the `prettytable-rs` crate, see example above for how it looks.
+- `pretty_output`, this will cause rsfetch to pull in the `prettytable-rs` crate, see example above for how it looks.

 ## Help